 The Medical Center is a concrete frame structure with a structural assembly including horizontal joist, beam, and girder members and vertical column members.
-Concrete slabs provide the structural flooring of the building.
-The building foundation consists of grade beams spanning between precast, prestressed concrete piles as well as timber composite piles.
+Cast-in-place jointed reinforced concrete slabs provide the structural flooring of the building.
+The building foundation consists of grade beams spanning between pile caps built on precast, prestressed concrete piles as well as timber composite piles.
 Intermittent slab depression are introduced into the slab on grade.

 The location of the building project site warrants special consideration of the foundation of The Medical Center.
-Poor soil conditions, classified as soil site class E, govern the design of the building foundation.
+The composition and stiffness of the clayey site soil changes based on the subgrade elevation, generating a soil matrix of weak and highly compressible units.
+Poor soil conditions, inclusive of Pleistocene, beach, interdistributary, and marsh deposits as well as various fill material, dictate the classification of the site soil as soil site class E and govern the design of the building foundation.
 In addition to the design challenges presented by the poor site soil, the climate of the region warrants special hurricane and flood design considerations; therefore, the framing of the building must be designed to allow for minimum clearance above the assumed flood elevation and to withstand category 3 hurricane wind loading.
-To resist such lateral forces as wind, The Medical Center features a concrete moment frame and concrete wall lateral load resisting system.
+To resist such lateral forces, The Medical Center features a concrete moment frame and concrete wall lateral load resisting system.